 Google Search Console lets you filter keywords based on devices.
 Using the report, you can find keywords that people use to find your website on mobile.

-You may think, why is this important?
+Why is this data important?

-By optimizing your site for mobile and targeting relevant keywords, you’re helping your users and finding more relevant keywords to take your traffic to the next level.
+By optimizing your site for both mobile and desktop visitors and targeting relevant keywords for each device, you’re helping your users and finding more relevant keywords to take your traffic to the next level.

 Another benefit of focusing on mobile is that you’ll get a huge advantage in terms of SEO.
-That’s because search engines like Google are now mobile-first, which means they’ll crawl and index your site’s mobile version first instead of looking at your desktop version.
+That’s because search engines like Google are now mobile-first, which means they’ll crawl and index your site’s mobile version first, before looking at your desktop version.

-It will then show you the pages with most internal links.
-You can then click on the filter option, select the Target page, and enter the URL of the page you want to improve.
+It will then show you the pages with the most internal links on your site.
+Click on the filter icon, select Target page, and enter the URL of the page you want to improve.

 9. Find New Backlink Opportunities